 As a rule, employment remuneration is subject to IRPS withholdings (usually monthly), provided that the employer has organised accounting.

-In the case of tax residents, the amount of withholding tax ranges between zero and MZN28,375, and is determined taking into consideration the personal situation of the respective taxpayers (namely, factors such as marital status or the existence of dependants) and the amount of income earned.
+In the case of tax residents, the amount of withholding tax ranges between zero and MZN28,375, and is determined by taking into consideration the personal situation of the respective taxpayers (ie, factors such as marital status or the existence of dependants) and the amount of income earned.
 For non-resident taxpayers, the employment income is taxed at a withholding rate of 20%.

 With reference to Social Security, employers’ contributions amount to 4% and employees’ contributions to 3% of the total gross remuneration.
-The notion of "remuneration" for purposes of these contributions has several relevant exclusions, including a number of subsidies paid to employees.
+The notion of "remuneration" for the purposes of these contributions has several relevant exclusions, including a number of subsidies paid to employees.

 The general flat rate of the IRPC is 32%.

 As a general rule, the withholding tax rate is 20%.
-Nevertheless, certain services rendered in Mozambique are subject to a final 10% IRPC rate, namely income derived from:
+Nevertheless, certain services rendered in Mozambique are subject to a final 10% IRPC rate – namely income derived from:

 Taxation of Dividends, Capital Gains, Interest and Royalties

 Intra-group dividends distributed by a resident participated company and received by a resident parent company may be relieved from double taxation if the following conditions are met: